Welcome, Guest. Please login or register.

 Hi, everyone.

 Apologies if this is redundant.
-I used the search facility, but didn't get any hits.
+I used the replacement facility, but didn't get any hits.

 My wife makes beaded necklaces, etc., but she didn't like her beading board.
 So, I used my CNC router and laser to make her one which, subsequently, we have been selling on Etsy.
 Now, with Etsy's new "free" shipping fiasco being forced onto everyone, we are in the process of jumping ship and have so far moved half of our online inventory to ArtFire.
 But, earlier today, I found iCraft and am curious...